Rheyhan/Proyek-TSA/README.md

 Disclaimer: **FOR EDUCATIONAL PURPOSE ONLY!
 The contributors do not assume any responsibility for the use of this model.
 Also don't do illegal sh w/ this 😠.
 We ain't risking ourselves to jail 😭.**

-Warning: The result won't be 100% accurate;
+Warning: The result won't be 100% accurate.

 ## Our members 👤